SmithsonianWorkshops/2020_4_20_STRI_genomics/day1-unix_hydra_intro/hydra_refresher.md

 Now that the input file is in place, we'll need to generate a job submission file.

 We will be using the Hydra QSub Generation Utility to create this file.
-Go to [https://hydra-adm01.si.edu/tools/QSubGen/](https://hydra-adm01.si.edu/tools/QSubGen/) and fill in the following values:
+Go to telework.si.edu and find Hydra under IT tools, follow the link to the QSub Generator and fill in the following values:

 * *CPU time*: short
 * *Memory*: 1 GB